Tara’s depression took the form of anger towards herself and the world. Read about how voicing her feelings helped her to recover from depression.

 I learnt a lot about life as I gradually overcame my depression.
 It’s not easy, but it's not meant to be easy.
 It's the challenging times and experiences that make us better and stronger people.

-I’m now doing year 12 and, although I still don't know exactly what I want to do in life, I’ve realised that if you do things that make you happy, you’ll get somewhere that you want to be and you’ll find happiness along the way.
+Although I still don't know exactly what I want to do in life, I’ve realised that if you do things that make you happy, you’ll get somewhere that you want to be and you’ll find happiness along the way.